som3canadian/cloudflare-access-group-ip-updater/README.md

 ## Problem Description

-- Service behind zerotrust who need to access another service behind zerostrus (services are on different devices. ex: raspberry pi)
+- Service behind zerotrust who need to access another service behind zerostrust (services are on different devices. ex: raspberry pi)
 - Cannot use Cloudflare service auth built-in functionality.
 Created an access group base on IP address.
 - The Public IP is changing (not static) (ex: your home public IP)